 Yes, fly tags work well on cattle.
 There are advantages and disadvantages to using fly tags.
 They are effective and long-term solutions for fly control, but they can be tricky to administer and remove.
 And, if they are not correctly used, their effectiveness is reduced.

 What’s Your Best Way to Keep Flies Off Cattle?

 While insecticides and chemical repellants are used widely to keep flies off cattle by commercial livestock farmers, they’re not always the best option for small-scale farmers and homesteaders, many of whom have a more holistic approach to farming.

-Although insecticide ear tags, pour-on fly repellants, and larvicide supplements are all effective at controlling fly populations, more natural approaches can produce similarly positive results.
+Although insecticide ear tags, pour-on fly repellants, and larvicide supplements effectively control fly populations, more natural approaches can produce similarly positive results.

-The best way to keep flies off cattle is, in my opinion, to make them all zebra-striped pajamas but, realistically, a more sensible approach may be just to add garlic to their feed and concoct a homemade animal spray.
+In my opinion, the best way to keep flies off cattle is to make them all zebra-striped pajamas but, realistically, a more sensible approach may be just to add garlic to their feed and concoct a homemade animal spray.